bernhardAxonIvy/doc/source/designer-guide/configuration/dynamic-configs.rst

 the URI.

-We provide a set of expressions you can use to refer to the currently running
-|ivy-engine| Application to simplify calls from an ivy process to its own
+We provide a set of expressions you can use to refer to the currently running Axon Ivy Engine Application to simplify calls from an Ivy process to its own backend.
-backend.

 Expression Reference